donkyduck/ScottishFold-on-Edge/README.md

 <td>

 ScottisFold is a framework of the
-The Scottish Fold is a breed of domestic cat with a natural dominant-gene mutation that affects cartilage throughout the body, causing the ears to "fold", bending forward and down towards the front of the head, which gives the cat what is often described as an "owl-like" appearance.[1]

 There are many great README or issues templates available on GitHub, however, you have to find them yourself and combine different templates yourself.
 In addition, if you want extensive docs like CODE_OF_CONDUCT.md, CONTRIBUTING.md, SECURITY.md or even advanced GitHub features like pull request template, additional labels, code scanning, and automatic issues/PRs closing and locking you have to do much work.
 Your time should be focused on creating something **amazing**.
 You shouldn't be doing the same tasks over and over like creating your GitHub project template from scratch.
 Follow the **don’t repeat yourself** principle.
 So just use the template **and go create something amazing**!